 Even if you’ve never paddled a kayak before, you can have great success and much fun on this three-hour, early evening bioluminescence kayak tour.

 The tour groups are small and are limited to only eight participants.
 They depart from Puerto Jiminez.
-Due to the small size of the groups, the guides are able to offer in-depth instruction and also will provide much information about the flora and fauna of this region.
+Due to the small size of the groups, the guides can offer in-depth instruction and will provide much information about the flora and fauna of this region.

-See Related: Best Day Trips From San José, Costa Rica
+See Related: Day Trips From San José, Costa Rica

 8. Full Day Arenal Volcano, La Fortuna Waterfall, & Hot Springs – La Fortuna